2023 Agenda

 7:00 pm – 8:30 pmBC Showcase (Optional Activity)

-Movie Screening: Unceded Chiefs, introduced by the film’s Creator and Director, Secwépemc filmmaker Doreen Manual
+Movie Screening: Unceded Chiefs, introduced by the film’s Creator and Director, Secwépemc filmmaker Doreen Manuel.

 Day 2 – October 25, 2023: Resources for Research and Claim Development